 Perhaps i'm wrong and you can master the path, i dare you to!

 I work in Toronto's so called downtown underground or rather the 'PATH'.
 I cannot fathom why I have found so many tourists wandering around lost in it's corridors.
 The idea of miles of underground walkways filled with shops connected all together by tunnels may seem fascinating to visit but actually they really are not that interesting.
 These small malls and their shops were designed as a convenience for the employees who work in the office towers that are located overtop of them so that they do not have to go outside in the cold Canadian winter.
 The shops themselves are not worth going out of your way to visit after all you have the Gap and HMV in virtually every other major city in world.
-The only site that might warrant a visit in the underground is The Hockey Hall and Fame and Museum which is located in the spectacular BCE Place building.
+The only site that might warrant a visit in the underground is The Hockey Hall and Fame and Museum which is located in the spectacular Brookfield Place building.

-Fun Alternatives: Go to a real mall if you want to shop.
+Fun Alternatives Go to a real mall if you want to shop.
 If you are downtown, then go to the Eaton Centre.
 If you are staying in the suburbs check out the Yorkdale Mall.